Family Dentistry

 Being aware of risk factors related to gum disease is important.
 If you smoke, have diabetes, or have a family history of gum disease, you may want to be extra proactive.

-At Brookpointe Dental, we use digital x-ray technology that exposes patients to lower levels of radiation than standard dental x-rays and are considered very safe.
+At Brookpointe Dental, we use digital X-ray technology that exposes patients to lower levels of radiation than standard dental X-rays and is considered very safe.

 A common procedure we perform is referred to as a root canal.
 This method eliminates infections inside a tooth.
 With today’s modern technologies and treatments, we do our best to make the process as painless as possible.